motdotla/writings/articles/notions.md

 A website builder (WYSIWG) but with web components.
 But more than a website builder - you make it a school.
 You teach people how to build websites using web components.
 It would push web components forward, and it would put the web - development for the web - in the hands of more beginners.
 More people coding is good - even if it is just moving components around.

 Service to manage your various 2 part auth emergency security codes.

+A "Steve Jobs" microwave.
+A really simple, small size microwave perfect for apartments.
+Just one button.
+On and off.
+Microwaves have far too many buttons.
+Do it as a Kickstarter.